yul154/Summary-and-Interviews/Java 8.md

 * Any JDK provider functional interface

-## what is Lamda expressionn
-* The Lambda expression is used to provide the implementation of an interface which has functional interface.
+## What is lambda expression.
+Why use lambad expression,
+* A lambda expression is an anonymous function.
+A function that doesn’t have a name and doesn’t belong to any class
+* A lambda expression is a function that can be referenced and passed around as an object.
 * it is a more easy way to write instance anonymous inner class or single class which implement functional interface
+* it define inline implementations of functional interfaces.

 ## What's the stream api, what the different between stream api and collection api
 * manipulate collections of data in a declarative way